-3.9 The Service also enforces the legislation relating to imported foods.
+- 3.11 The Service also enforces the legislation relating to imported foods.
 Documented procedures are in place for the enforcement of the legislation relating to imported Products of Animal Origin (POAO) and imported Food Not of Animal Origin (FNOA).

-This includes the following legislation:

-- Food Safety Act 1990 - European Communities Act 1972; - The General Food Regulations 2004; - The Official Feed and Food Controls (England) Regulations 2006 (as amended); - Products of Animal Origin (Third Country Imports) (England) Regulations 2006 (as amended); - Products of Animal Origin (Import and Export) Regulations 1996 as amended; - EU Regulation 882/2004, 178/2002 and 852/2004; - Contaminants in Food (England) Regulations 2007; - The organic products (Imports from Third countries) Regulations 2003; - The Food Hygiene (England) Regulations 2006 (as amended).
+This includes the following legislation: - Food Safety Act 1990; - European Communities Act 1972; - The General Food Regulations 2004; - The Official Feed and Food Controls (England) Regulations 2006 (as amended); - Products of Animal Origin (Third Country Imports) (England) Regulations 2006 (as amended); - Products of Animal Origin (Import and Export) Regulations 1996 as amended; - EU Regulation 882/2004, 178/2002 and 852/2004; - Contaminants in Food (England) Regulations 2007; - The organic products (Imports from Third countries) Regulations 2003; - The Food Hygiene (England) Regulations 2006 (as amended).

-Visits to new premises / non programmed inspections

-3.10 A time allowance will be included in the Plan for the initial intervention of new premises.
-Once such premises have been inspected and risk rated using the risk rating system, they will be included in the overall general intervention/intervention programme.
+3.12 Allowance has been made in the Plan for the initial intervention of new food businesses.

+Once such businesses have been visited and risk rated, they will be included in the overall general Intervention Programme.